d3xmac/solarcoin-wallet-stable/doc/build-unix.md

 Berkeley DB
 -----------
-If you need Berkeley DB 4.8.
-If you have to build Berkeley DB yourself:
+If you cant get Berkeley DB 4.8 or 5.3, you have to build Berkeley DB yourself:

 	../dist/configure --enable-cxx
 	make